aslsumen/aslsumen/README.md

 ###

 <h4 align="left">Hi there👋!
-My name is Aslı and I'm a senior Software Engineer Student</h4>
+My name is Aslı and I'm studying Master's in Software Engineer.</h4>

 ###